alecive/alecive.github.io/_posts/2015-08-01-yarpdroid.md

 #### Video #2

 This video showcases an interface between the iCub and the Google Glass through the `yarpdroid` application.
 The gyroscope on the Google Glass is used to remotely control the gaze of the iCub robot.
 The left camera of the robot is then sent onto the Google Glass.
 Albeit it's a quick and dirty implementation (the output of the gyroscope should greatly benefit from a Kalman filter), this video demonstrate how an user can seamlessly teleoperate the head of the robot with little to none additional machinery needed.
 I can also go faster than that, but unfortunately I do not have a video for that!

 {% include video.html url="//www.youtube.com/embed/Hw_Yw8LtZTE" %}

-This project has been carried out during MBL 2015 (Woods Hole, MA), during a collaboration between me and  Shue Ching Chia, from the Knowledge-Assisted Vision Lab in the A-Star Institute for Infocomm Research.
+This project has been carried out during MBL 2015 (Woods Hole, MA), as a result of a collaboration with Shue Ching Chia, from the Knowledge-Assisted Vision Lab in the A-Star Institute for Infocomm Research.

 #### Video #3